grakholsky/go-ddd-template/README.md

 # Go DDD template

 ## Description
-This an example you how to build a semantically correct store interface in Go.
+This is an example of how to build a semantically correct store interface in Go.
+The implementation is inspired by https://appliedgo.net/di/.